fabbxible/Marlin/README.md

-The CRX Has screen files with or without ABL.
 Ender 3V2 has a dedicated file set.
 All other machines should use the same generic set.
 V3 is the current screen file version.

 Screen files are archived with [7-Zip](https://www.7-zip.org/) simply because it came out 1/5 the file size of a zip file.
 That added up fast!